marcinstodolny/AmazonBestSellersExplorer/README.md

 # AmazonBestSellersExplorer

-AmazonBestSellersExplorer is a full-stack sample application for browsing Amazon software best sellers, registering and logging in with JWT, and managing a personal list of favorite products.
+AmazonBestSellersExplorer is a full-stack recruitment assignment built around one main user journey: browse Amazon software bestsellers, create an account, sign in, and manage a personal favorites list.

-The project exposes its own .NET API, stores users and favorites in SQL Server, integrates with RapidAPI for bestseller data, and provides an Angular frontend for the main user flow.
+The solution combines a .NET 10 backend, an Angular 20 frontend, SQL Server persistence, and a RapidAPI integration used to fetch bestseller data.

+## Project Overview

+The application provides:

+- a public bestseller catalog for Amazon `Software` products in `PL`
+- user registration and login with JWT-based authentication
+- a protected favorites flow for authenticated users
+- an Angular frontend consuming the application's own .NET API
+- RapidAPI integration for bestseller data

 ## Tech Stack

 ### Backend

 - .NET 10
 - ASP.NET Core Web API
 - Entity Framework Core